simeononsecurity/simeononsecurity.ch/content/other/mine-verus-on-android-guide/index.en.md

 2. [Basic Desk Fan](https://amzn.to/3RDfFqu)
    1. This basic desk fan uses only 20w of power and provides plenty of air flow for up to 12 devices depending on how they are layed out.
 3. [AC Infinity 120mm Usb Fam](https://amzn.to/3RympGb)
-   1. Want something cool, sleek, and quiet.
+   1. Want something cool, sleek, and quiet?
 This is your best bet.
 ______

 ## Best Practices for Mining Verus on Android